Automated tuning and characterization of single-electron and single-hole transistor charge sensors

 \subsection{Sensitivity tuning}

-The final stage of the autotuning protocol is to perform a sweep of the plunger gate voltage at the bias point selected in stage two.
-This results in a 1D trace exhibiting Coulomb oscillations in current if a quantum dot has successfully formed.
-An empirically determined range is first used for the plunger gate sweep, a reasonable example for which is $-0.5$~V to $0.5$~V. The protocol can adjust this range based on a desired number of Coulomb oscillations using peak extraction.
-A low-pass filter is applied to the current trace for smoothing, and its derivative is calculated numerically in order to obtain the transconductance $G = \mathrm{d}I/\mathrm{d}V_P$ as a function of the plunger voltage.
-Peaks in the transconductance are then detected and sorted based on their magnitude into three different categories: high, medium, and low sensitivity.
+The third stage of the tuning protocol performs a sweep of the plunger side-gate voltage $V_{\mathrm{P}}$ at the working points selected in stage 2.
+This results in a set of 1D current traces exhibiting well-defined Coulomb oscillations if a quantum dot has successfully formed, as shown in Figure~\ref{fig:Stage 3}\textbf{(a)}.
+A predetermined range is first used for the plunger gate sweep, for example, $\pm 0.5$~V. This range can be adjusted based on a desired number of Coulomb oscillations using peak extraction.
+Its derivative is calculated numerically via the central difference, in order to obtain the transconductance $G (V_{\mathrm{P}}) = \mathrm{d}I/\mathrm{d}V_P$.
+Peaks in the transconductance are detected and sorted based on their magnitudes.
+The $V_{\mathrm{P}}$ values corresponding to the four highest sensitivity points (for each of the four working points) are stored and ranked.
+Examples are shown in Figure~\ref{fig:Stage 3}\textbf{(b)} for the SET and Figure~\ref{fig:SHT}\textbf{(b)} for the SHT.

-High sensitivity points are typically used for charge sensing.
-An application that also uses low sensitivity points is noise spectroscopy, where the gate voltages are held constant and the device current is recorded for many time points \cite{Freeman_2016, Petit_2018, Stuyck_2020}.
-A Fourier transform of this time domain data reveals the frequency characteristics of the noise.
-Spectrograms taken for plunger voltages that correspond to high and low sensitivities can be compared in order to identify potential sources of noise in the system.
-Intrinsic noise originating from the electrostatic environment of the device would be detected with greater amplitude at a high sensitivity point, whereas noise from the measurement setup or cable pickup, for example, would be consistent for both high and low sensitivity points.
+High sensitivity points are typically used for charge sensing related to qubit readout or noise spectroscopy.
+In the latter, gate voltages are held constant and the sensor current is recorded over a large number of time points.
+For time step $\Delta t$ and $N$ data points, a Fourier transform yields a noise power spectral density (PSD) over a frequency range $f \in [\frac{1}{N\Delta t}, \frac{1}{2\Delta t}]$~\cite{Freeman_2016, Petit_2018, Stuyck_2020}.
+PSDs taken at both high and low sensitivities can be compared in order to distinguish intrinsic noise originating from the electrostatic environment of the charge sensor versus extrinsic noise from the measurement setup or cable pickup.